Iamthelaw/notes/✅ code-complete.md

 ### 34.1 Conquer Complexity

-- Dividing a system into subsystems at the architecture level so that your brain can focus on a smaller amount of the system at one time.
+- **Dividing a system** into subsystems at the architecture level so that your brain can focus on a smaller amount of the system at one time
-- Carefully defining class interfaces so that you can ignore the internal workings of the class.
+- Carefully **defining class interfaces** so that you can ignore the internal workings of the class
-- Preserving the abstraction represented by the class interface so that your brain doesn’t have to remember arbitrary details.
+- Preserving the abstraction represented by the class interface so that your brain doesn’t have to remember arbitrary details
-- Avoiding global data, because global data vastly increases the percentage of the code you need to juggle in your brain at any one time.
-- Avoiding deep inheritance hierarchies because they are intellectually demanding.
+- **Avoiding deep inheritance** hierarchies because they are intellectually demanding
-- Avoiding deep nesting of loops and conditionals because they can be replaced by simpler control structures that burn up fewer gray cells.
+- **Avoiding deep nesting of loops** and conditionals because they can be replaced by simpler control structures that burn up fewer gray cells.
-- Avoiding gotos because they introduce nonlinearity that has been found to be difficult for most people to follow.
-- Carefully defining your approach to error handling rather than using an arbi- trary proliferation of different error-handling techniques.
+- Carefully defining your approach to error handling rather than using an arbitrary proliferation of different error-handling techniques.
-- Being systematic about the use of the built-in exception mechanism, which can become a nonlinear control structure that’s about as hard to understand as gotos if not used with discipline.
-- Not allowing classes to grow into monster classes that amount to whole pro- grams in themselves.
+- **Not allowing classes to grow into monster** classes that amount to whole programs in themselves
-- Keeping routines short.
+- **Keeping routines short**
-- Using clear, self-explanatory variable names so that your brain doesn’t have to waste cycles remembering details like “i stands for the account index, and j stands for the customer index, or was it the other way around?”
+- Using clear, **self-explanatory variable names** so that your brain doesn’t have to waste cycles remembering details like “i stands for the account index, and j stands for the customer index, or was it the other way around?”
-- Minimizing the number of parameters passed to a routine, or, more important, passing only the parameters needed to preserve the routine interface’s abstraction.
+- Minimizing the number of parameters passed to a routine, or, more important, passing only the parameters needed to preserve the routine interface’s abstraction
-- Using conventions to spare your brain the challenge of remembering arbitrary, accidental differences between different sections of code.
+- **Using conventions** to spare your brain the challenge of remembering arbitrary, accidental differences between different sections of code.
-- In general, attacking what Chapter 5 describes as “accidental difficulties” wher- ever possible.

-In summary, a primary goal of software design and construction is conquering com- plexity.
+In summary, a primary goal of software design and construction is conquering complexity.

 ### 34.2 Pick Your Process